camunda/camunda-bpm-platform/webapps/ui/cockpit/docs/plugins.md

 `render`: Function, the heart of your Plugin.
 Arguments are (`DOMNode`|`BPMNioViewerInstance`, additionalData (`Object`)).
 The function **must not return anything**.
 Using the Node, render your Plugin into the DOM.
 The second argument contains constants like a processDefinitionId.
 The details of which data is passed into the Plugin can be found at the PluginPoint definition.

-`cleanup`: Optional function which is called when the Plugin is unmounted.
+`unmount`: Optional function which is called when the Plugin is unmounted.
 Use this to cleanup any listeners you or your Framework might have registered.

 `label`: Optional, String.
 Displayed as heading for a tab or menu entry.